rstudio/rstudio-conf-2022-program/sessions/quarto-deep-dive/journal-articles-quarto.md

   slug: nbdev-quarto
   photo: https://github.com/hamelsmu.png
   bio: |+
-    Hamel Husain is head of Data Science and ML at [Outerbounds](https://outerbounds.com/).
+    Hamel Husain is head of Data Science and ML at [Outerbounds](https://outerbounds.com/) (the developers of [Metaflow](https://metaflow.org/)).
 Previous to Outerbounds, Hamel has built ML infrastructure and deployed data products at Airbnb, GitHub, and DataRobot.
 Hamel is also very active in open source communities and is currently a core contributor of [fastai](https://github.com/fastai), and is involved in projects such as Jupyter, Kubeflow,and Great Expectations.

 ---